 There are a few different ways that this level of interest in shorting Inogen shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Inogen.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Inogen.

 Find out more about how you can short Inogen stock.

 We're not expecting Inogen to pay a dividend over the next 12 months.

 Inogen share price volatility

 Over the last 12 months, Inogen's shares have ranged in value from as little as $26.57 up to $79.71.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (NASDAQ average) beta is 1, while Inogen's is 0.9222.
 This would suggest that Inogen's shares are less volatile than average (for this exchange).

 Inogen, Inc. , a medical technology company, develops, manufactures, and markets portable oxygen concentrators to patients, physicians and other clinicians, and third-party payors in the United States and internationally.
 Its oxygen concentrators are used to deliver supplemental long-term oxygen therapy to patients suffering from chronic respiratory conditions.
 The company offers Inogen One, a portable device that concentrate the air around the patient to provide a single source of supplemental oxygen; Inogen At Home stationary oxygen concentrators; Inogen Tidal Assist Ventilators, as well as related accessories.
 The company also rents its products directly to patients.
 Inogen, Inc. was incorporated in 2001 and is headquartered in Goleta, California.